dorisavedikian/Reconciliation_Project/README.md

 Post reconciliation process:
 - In openRefine: Double check the unmatched labels by seperating the reconciliation into two seperate excel files / outputs ("matched" and "unmatched"), than use excel to filter the Score column in the "unmatched" version....If there are perfect matches that for some minor reason (ie, a comma, dash or case difference) did not get matched, it will score 100% but it might not get "matched"....check to see if these were already matched as a pref label / alt label....sometimes these subtle differences is what differentiaties between the alt label and pref label....
-- I combined all the matching labels using this script [here]() into one csv.
-There are [Y nalt terms in the beta prepared csv]() that exist - which is Z more than what was expected per the beta prepared reconciliation I have as a [reference]().
+- Combine all the matching labels using this script [here]() into one csv.
+Also create a tsv of this so that it can be compared to the original list using openRefine.
 - Reconcile the original list of proposed labels to the list of matched labels using openRefine - the unmatched list are the terms not in the NALT